-Area Details Consider alternative models and approaches that can complement and extend a "traditionally designed" afterschool program.
-Make sure the job, hours and salary are clearly articulated.
-Include management tasks and instructional leadership as an integral part of the leader's job Consider innovative new approaches Section 4.
-Partnerships Partnerships that include money will need to be delivered via contract.
-Districts maintain control and expend all funds (They may not act as a "pass through").
-Section 5.
-(Outputs and Outcomes) • Given that the maximum grant period is two years, focus on simple achievable outputs and realistic related intermediate outcomes versus proposing more complex and unrealistic long-term effects.
-Section 6: Budget and Budget narrative Complete your annual budget and double it for the grant award and required budget tab Include clear formulas that match the numbers and any narrative such as \$28 x 2 hours x 25 days= \$1400 Do request what is needed to achieve goals.
+Area Details Section 6: Budget and Budget narrative Include clear formulas that match the numbers and any narrative such as \$28 x 2 hours x 25 days=\$1400 Do request what is needed to achieve goals.
 The appropriate amount within the listed ranges on page is largely a function of program size and scope.
 Do make sure all costs are reasonable, necessary, and allocable to carry out your project.
 Be specific about how the funds will be used and check all of your budget to make sure each item is linked somewhere to your program narrative.
 Do submit budgets in even dollars; never use cents.
 Do include significant detail in the budget narrative including a brief explanation and a calculation for each item.
 Do have a third party check the math and assumptions carefully.
 Do include FICA (.0765) for all staff.

-Area Details Do make sure costs for administration and direct instruction are balanced with not more than 30-40% of the budget for start-up projects allocated toward administration.
+Do make sure costs for administration and direct instruction are balanced with not more than 30-40% of the budget for start-up projects allocated toward administration.
 Do propose funds to support licensed teacher and equivalent staff.
 Up to 2% for staff development is recommended, in addition to paid time for trainings.
 Up to 5% for supplies is suggested.
 One time equipment purchases should be limited to only items related directly to program needs.
 Transportation is allowable and should be carefully considered.
 Provide appropriate wages for leadership.
 Include wages for licensed teacher (and equivalent) component(s) and include the retirement contribution of ~18%.
 Do not request funds for "miscellaneous" or other purposes using vague language.
 Do not request funds for anything that is not directly related to the project described in the narrative.
 Do not request funds for construction, vehicles, or capital projects.

-Last Steps Check the budget figures for consistency and accuracy Become familiar with the GMS well in advance of the deadline and submit before the deadline to avoid any technical pitfalls, which can happen.
-The process for GMS submission includes: Grant coordinator completes the application and clicks Consistency Check on the Submit tab; if no errors found, it goes to business manager; you MUST manually notify the business manager Business manager completes their review of application and submits; Superintendent or CEO agrees to assurances in the application and inputs data on two different tabs Superintendent or CEO clicks Entity; agrees on the assurance's summary page
+Area Details Last Steps Check the budget figures for consistency and accuracy Become familiar with the GMS well in advance of the deadline and submit before the deadline to avoid any technical pitfalls, which can happen.
+The process for GMS submission includes: Grant coordinator completes the application and clicks Consistency Check on the Submit tab; if no errors found, it goes to business manager; you MUST manually notify the business manager Business manager completes their review of application and submits; Superintendent or CEO agrees to assurances in the application and inputs data on two different tabs Superintendent or CEO clicks Entity; agrees on the assurance's summary page Superintendent or CEO clicks Submit to AOE on the Submit tab